-C. Wang et al., "FDTD Modeling of Skin Effect," Proceedings of the 3rd International Symposium on Electromagnetic Compatibility, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+C. Wang et al., "FDTD Modeling of Skin Effect," Proceedings of the 3rd International Symposium on Electromagnetic Compatibility (2002, Beijing, China), pp. 246 - 249, Institute of Electrical and Electronics Engineers (IEEE), May 2002.

 Electrical and Computer Engineering